AI Log speaks

 Talking about two of my favorite educational technologies (the thing in my left hand is a ruler) and how they relate to AI at the Institute for Law Teaching & Learning.

 Most of my paid appearances are in-person, interactive engagements rather than Ted Talk-style lectures or my talking head on Zoom.
-Even my keynotes at large conferences involve quite a bit of audience participation.
-The speaking I do is essential to my thinking and writing.
+Even my keynotes involve quite a bit of audience participation.

 Here are some recent talks: